zarpli/PS-WTX500/README.md

 <p align="center"><img src=/images/DSC_0005.JPG></p>

-If you only want to use only two speakers and the subwoofer, *the PULSUS can do the sum of bass and send it to the subwoffer*, it works great.
+If you only want to use two speakers and the subwoofer, *the PULSUS can do the sum of bass and send it to the subwoffer*, it works great.

 You can also add an IR receiver :)